Linuxbrew/brew/docs/Manpage.md

     By default, the repository is cloned as a shallow copy (`--depth=1`), but if `--full` is passed, a full clone will be used.
 To convert a shallow copy to a full copy, you can retap passing `--full` without first untapping.

+    By default, only taps hosted on GitHub are auto-updated (for performance reasons).
+If `--force-auto-update` is passed, this tap will be auto-updated even if it is not hosted on GitHub.

     `tap` is re-runnable and exits successfully if there's nothing to do.
     However, retapping with a different `URL` will cause an exception, so first